kamzaaa/State-Machine-Digital-Lock/README.md

-[FOR SHOWCASE ONLY, AS SOME COPYRIGHTED PROJECT FILES COULD NOT BE UPLOADED HERE] A copy of my uni projet repository, a digital lock implemented using a finite state machine.
+A copy of my uni projet repository, a digital lock implemented using a finite state machine.
 Written in Verilog language in Quartus Prime IDE by Intel.
 Runs on DE10 Cyclone V development board.